jostmey/CollisionsGalore/README.md

 ## Requirements

-A windows machine that supports the Win32 environment, such as Windows XP.
+An operating system that supports the Win32 environment, such as Windows XP.

 ## Run